superfunc/similar_kanji_game/README.md

 ### Data

-The data was pulled from jisho.org's API, and the WaniKani data from https://wkstats.org
+The data was pulled from https://jisho.org 's API, and the WaniKani data from https://wkstats.com

 ### Sounds